dmeoli/OnlineRetail/README.md

 - Variables transformations & generation
 - Pairwise correlations and eventual elimination of redundant variables

-## Task 2: Clustering analysis (30 points - 32 with optional subtask)
+## Task 2: Clustering Analysis (30 points - 32 with optional subtask)
 Based on the customer’s profile explore the dataset using various clustering techniques.
 Carefully describe your decisions for each algorithm and which are the advantages provided by the different approaches.